 The key to this miracle is cellular technology.
 We don’t often think of the towers and wires that make our modern communications possible, but it’s the tower, not the phone, that was really the technological whiz.
 A team at Motorola led by John Mitchell and Martin Cooper were the first to demonstrate the idea that a phone could automatically switch from tower to tower.
 That’s the whole key… you wouldn’t want a phone that could only work within a mile of home.
 They called the individual towers “cells” because like skin or muscle cells they would be arranged in predictable patterns and together would form a larger carpet of coverage.

 There’s a lot going on behind cell towers, but essentially it boils down to a phone constantly broadcasting its unique device identification number out to the network.
-This signal is often picked up by more than one tower, but one tower specifically responds to say that it will be the routing point for all the calls and data going to that phone.
-As you move, the signal is picked up by more towers, and as the signal gets weaker to the tower you’re using, another tower automatically takes over.
+More than one tower picks up a signal, generally.
+One tower specifically responds to say that it will be the routing point for all the calls and data going to that phone.
+As you move, the signal is picked up by more towers.
+As the signal gets weaker to the tower you’re using, another tower automatically takes over.
 This happens so quickly that you don’t even notice it.

-Depending on the technology used in your phone, cell towers are laid out between .5 miles and 1.5 miles from each other, with multiple towers overlapping in densely populated areas so that there’s enough capacity for anyone who wants to make a call, watch a video, or send a text.
-Like cells in the body, the network is laid out so that whenever possible, a damaged cell doesn’t bring everything down.
+Cell towers sit between .5 miles and 1.5 miles from each other.
+It depends on the technology used in your phone, Multiple towers overlap in densely populated areas.
+In this way there’s enough capacity.
+It doesn’t matter if it’s to make a call, watch a video, or send a text.
+The network’s design resembles cells in the body.
+Whenever possible, a damaged cell doesn’t bring everything down.
 If one cell fails others will take over the load.

 Back in the early 1990s, though, people still didn’t know what to call this magical technology.
-I remember them being called “mobile phones,” “wireless phones,” “handheld phones,” and rarely “cellular telephones.”
-By the late 1990s folks here in the US had settled on “cell phone” or just “cell” while people in other parts of the world had settled on using “mobile” instead.
+I remember calling them several things.
+“Mobile phones,” “wireless phones,” “handheld phones,” and rarely “cellular telephones” were all in the vernacular of the time.
+By the late 1990s folks here in the US had settled on “cell phone” un most cases.
+Some just said “cell” even then.
+People in other parts of the world had settled on using “mobile” instead.